 2. Food and nutrition security

 Hunger and food insecurity are at high levels globally.
-Covid-19 and the socio-economic impacts of the pandemic are threatening a lasting impact on adults and children.[66]
-The pandemic has increased food insecurity through disruptions to food supply chains, loss of income and livelihoods, uneven food prices and disruptions to social protection programmes.
-As emphasised in the 2020 Global Nutrition Report,[67] healthy, sustainably produced food should be the most accessible, affordable and desirable choice for all.
-This sub-category includes commitments to improve the nutrition outcomes that are relevant to hunger and food and nutrition security, defined as having consistent access to affordable foods and beverages that promote well-being, while preventing – and, if needed, treating – disease.[68]
-There is not a single indicator to measure food security, but rather multiple proxy ones;[69] the indicators that are relevant to diet quality are captured in the sub-category of ‘Diet’ above.
+Covid-19 and the socio-economic impacts of the pandemic threatened a lasting impact on adults and children.[64]
+The pandemic increased food insecurity through disruptions to food supply chains, loss of income and livelihoods, uneven food prices and disruptions to social protection programmes.
+As emphasised in the 2020 Global Nutrition Report,[65] healthy, sustainably produced food should be the most accessible, affordable and desirable choice for all.
+This sub-category includes commitments to improve the nutrition outcomes that are relevant to food and nutrition security, defined as having consistent access to affordable foods and beverages that promote well-being, while preventing – and, if needed, treating – disease.[66]
+There is not a single indicator to measure food security, but rather multiple proxy ones;[67] the indicators that are relevant to diet quality are captured in the sub-category of ‘Diet’ above.

 - Examples: reducing the prevalence of undernourishment; reducing the prevalence of critical food poverty; improving the Food Insecurity Experience Scale; increasing household availability of fruits and vegetables; increasing the availability of healthy foods, such as fruits and vegetables, with a focus on low-income populations; reducing the cost of a healthy diet.